Which Needles Do I Need for Leatherworking? A Complete Guide to Leathercraft Needle Sizes

 • blunt rounded tip

-• durable construction
+• durable construction, and

 • smooth threading performance